amansulaiman/SafeMedia/README.md

 SafeMedia ask user's facebook permissions to read his/her feed any run AI tool to determine wether the feed data contain hate speech or not.

 # How We built it
-We collected and gathered morethan 10,000+ post from various social media users of three most spoken languages oin Nigeria (English, Hausa, Yoruba) that include both hate and not hate speech.
-However, we wrote sentiment analysis algorithm using ML.NET machine learning framework with 90% accuracy to predict hate speech in three languages.
+We collected and gathered morethan 10,000+ social media post from various social media users of two most spoken languages oin Nigeria (Hausa and English) that include both hate and not hate speech.
+However, we wrote sentiment analysis algorithm using ML.NET machine learning framework with 84% accuracy to predict hate speech in the two languages.
-After that, we build

 # Challenges We ran into
-The most challanges we ran into is the data collection.
-Due to recent data provacy laws that enforce most of social media giants change theri policy on data sharing we find it diffucult to get a tool that will generate a data for us to train our model.
-Most of the public data we got are not hour main focus language (Hausa) hence we decided to collect morethan 5,000+ hausa post manually from social media platforms.
-Also, the schema we design to work with has so many data iputs to the extend that to fill a single row it will take you morethan 5 minutes, after all we design a siple shema that we use to collect morethan 6,000+ data manually from social media.
+Due to recent data privacy laws that enforce most of social media giants change their data sharing policy we find it diffucult to find a tool that will generate a data for us to train our model.
+Most of the public data we got are not our main focus language (Hausa) hence we decided to collect morethan 5,000+ hausa post manually from social media platforms.
+Also, the initial schema we design to work with has so many data iputs to the extend that to fill a single row it will take you morethan 5 minutes, after all we design a siple schema that we use to collect morethan 6,000+ data manually from social media.

 # Accomplishments that We are proud of
 Wanne abu muka cimma da muke alfahari da shi